 When was the last time that you heard someone talk about girdles without referencing old-timey things?
 Chances are, it’s been a while (if ever).
 But traditionalists insist that they work.
-So if you have found yourself wondering whether to try a girdle or about the benefits of a girdle this article is for you.
+So if you have found yourself wondering whether to try a girdle or about its benefits, we're here to help.

-Traditionally, this early 20th-century invention was a type of ‘partial corset’ with a longer length (from lower torso to upper thighs), open bottom that skimmed the legs like a skirt and straps to attach to stockings.
+Traditionally, this early 20th-century invention was a type of ‘partial corset’ with a longer length (from lower torso to upper thighs), open bottom that skimmed the legs like a skirt, and straps to attach to stockings.
 A long way from the girdles of today, this early iteration was made from elastic fabric and boning and stretched the figure out into the then-popular "S" silhouette.
 Nowadays, they're less constricting, and part of the best shapewear available.

 From the 1910s onwards, girdles quickly replaced corsets, prized as they were for their relative comfort and ease to put on (specifically, they didn’t require a small team to tie a woman in).
-It wasn’t until the 1960s that this undergarment truly fell out of favour; outshone by developments in pantyhose and with their longer lengths not being compatible with the era’s mini skirts and dresses, the girdle was quickly lost in the annals of fashion history.
+It wasn’t until the 1960s that this undergarment truly fell out of favor; outshone by developments in pantyhose and with their longer lengths not being compatible with the era’s mini skirts and dresses, the girdle was quickly lost in the annals of fashion history.

 A photo posted by on

-You can forget any notions of tortuous 19th-century-style corsetry and fainting ladies – modern girdles are as far from their vintage counterparts as you can imagine.
-While traditional girdles focussed on constricting women’s forms, modern girdles are designed to support and offer only comfortable control.
-As long as you shop for the correct size, you should be able to walk, sit and breathe deeply without any issue and you shouldn’t experience any pinching or bulges at the edges.
+You can forget any notions of tortuous 19th-century-style corsetry and fainting ladies.
+While traditional girdles focused on constricting women’s forms, many modern girdles are designed to support and offer comfort.
+As long as you shop for the correct size, you should be able to walk, sit, and breathe deeply without any issue without any pinching or bulges at the edges.

 Need a little more convincing?
-We’ve rounded up four reasons why you should try a girdle, from the health benefits to the emotional gains.
+We’ve got four reasons why you should try a girdle, from the health benefits to the emotional gains.
 Of course, as with everything, girdles should be worn in moderation; doctors warn against wearing them for extended periods of time, to avoid any potential health issues.
-As such, the benefits we’re discussing are only a given for those wearing a girdle occasionally or for short periods of time, such as at special events.
+As such, the benefits we’re discussing are only a given for those wearing a girdle occasionally or for short periods of time like an event.

-Girdles that are longer in the back, such as Ann Michell’s Violeta Mid-Thigh Post-Surgical Girdle, and Leonisa’s Undetectable Edge Boyshort Shaper With Booty Lifter, aren’t just designed to slim and smooth your tummy, but also to offer extra back support.
-This makes them a good choice for those who hold a lot of tension in their neck, shoulders and back – by relieving tension in your problem areas, girdles can help to reduce other symptoms of back pain: pressure on knees and feet and pain-related headaches and migraines.
-Of course, if you suffer from acute back pain, we always recommend talking to your doctor before purchasing.
+Girdles that are longer in the back, such as Ann Michell’s Violeta Mid-Thigh Post-Surgical Girdle, aren’t just designed to slim and smooth your tummy, but also to offer extra back support.
+This makes them a good choice for those who hold a lot of tension in their neck, shoulders, and back.
+By relieving tension in your problem areas, girdles can help to reduce other symptoms of back pain: pressure on knees, feet, and pain-related headaches.
+Of course, if you suffer from chronic back pain, we always recommend talking to your doctor before purchasing.

-Postpartum or post-pregnancy girdles are not just about making you look slimmer post-baby (though this is definitely one of the added benefits); they’re actually medical-grade compression garments, designed to fit comfortably around your belly to support your body while it recovers.
-In fact, these girdles have been found to support your abdominal muscles while they heal, stabilise your pelvic floor, encourage blood flow, reduce swelling and fluid retention, improve mobility and aid postpartum workouts.
+Postpartum or post-pregnancy girdles are not just about making you look slimmer after having the baby (though this is definitely one of the added benefits); they’re actually medical-grade compression garments, designed to fit comfortably around your belly to support your body while it recovers.
+In fact, these girdles have been found to support your abdominal muscles while they heal, stabilize your pelvic floor, encourage blood flow, reduce swelling and fluid retention, improve mobility and aid postpartum workouts.

 In particular, a study in 2017 found that women who delivered by C-section found their healing process was aided by wearing a postpartum girdle, particularly reducing their pain, discomfort and bleeding.

-Of course, for any individual concerns, talk to your doctor first; if you are given the go-ahead, our favourite postpartum girdles on the market are Leonisa’s High-Waisted Firm Compression Postpartum Knicker with Adjustable Belly Wrap, the Bellefit Corset and TiRain 3 in 1 Postpartum Belly Support.
+Of course, for any individual concerns, talk to your doctor first; if you are given the go-ahead, one of our favorite postpartum girdles on the market is the Bellefit Corset.

 By Emma Shacklock •